afpineda/OpenSourceSimWheelESP32/doc/hardware/DevKits_en.md

 In order to reduce size and circuit complexity, it is recommended to use multiplexed switches (will be explained later) and small devkit boards like Unexpected Maker's "TinyPico" or LilyGO's "T-QT".

-This project makes extensive use of the official "ESP-WROOM-32" board (aka "ESP32-DevKit-C") for testing and develpment purposes, but this is not the best choice due to its excessive size.
+This project makes extensive use of the official "ESP-WROOM-32" board (aka "ESP32-DevKit-C") for testing and development purposes, but this is not the best choice due to its excessive size.

 ## The two lies